yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 <!-- ![cli project image](http://yukijina.github.io/img/myimg/cli3.png) -->

-<p>Interested in one of these categories?? <br>
-Type the number you like!</p>
+<p>Type the number you like!<br>
-<p>I type 119 this time.
-Now we can see the recipe list of "119.
-Surprising Sandwiches" below.</p>
+I type 119 this time and we can see the recipe list of "119.
+Surprising Sandwiches" below.<br>

-<p> Pick the recipe you are curious about and type the number.</p>
+Pick the recipe you are curious about and type the number.
 <img src="../img/myimg/cli4.png">
 <!-- ![cli project image](http://yukijina.github.io/img/myimg/cli4.png) -->